PhilipSkinner/elemental-lowcode/readme.md

 * Message queues
 * Website session state

-; with many storage options.
+; with a selection of storage options.
 These storage options are:

-* In-memory
-* Filesystem
 * SQL:
 	* sqlite
 	* postgres